ni/monodrive-documentation/docs/scenario_editor/scenarios.md

   <img class='xl_img' src="../imgs/scenario_tool_widget2.png"/>
 </div>

- It is important to Clear All assets on the editor before using any client to playback the scenario.
-Failing to do that, may cause issues with the playback.
+ It is important to use "Clear All" for assets to be reset on the editor before using any client to playback the scenario.
+Failing to clear all assets may result in issues with playbacks.

  Example json file generated for the truck with two nested cones, a motorcycle, and another random cone that is not attached to the truck.
 Note, all objects spawned by the scenario system can be manipulated during runtime by using the UpdateState command!